SumitMhaske/Real-Time-Pothole-Detection/README.md

 ### 🧾 How It Works

-1. Load a pre-trained YOLOv8 model (`best.pt`) trained for pothole detection.
+1. Load a pre-trained YOLO model (`best.pt`) trained for pothole detection.
 2. Either:
    - Start the webcam to detect potholes in real-time, or
    - Upload a video file for offline analysis.